 We have an extensive collection of printed books, periodicals, and pamphlets which relate to Scottish musical history and significant individuals and institutions, as well as dozens of song- and tune-books from early collections such as James Johnson’s Scots Musical Museum and the fiddle tunes compiled by Niel Gow through to modern compilations of specially-commissioned compositions like The Nineties Collection or the Songbook series from NYCoS.

-Many of these are not currently available and hard to obtain, but of special interest are the following collections, each of which provides a fascinating snapshot of one aspect of Scotland’s musical heritage.
+Many items in our collection are not available elsewhere and hard to obtain, but of special interest are the following collections, each of which provides a fascinating snapshot of one aspect of Scotland’s musical heritage.

 - Ronnie Gurr collection: a wide range of photographs, demo and promo tapes, original mixes, radio broadcasts and live concert recordings from the 1970s and 80s.
 Donated by Ronnie Gurr.
 (Partially catalogued).

-- Radio Scotland demo tapes: a collection of over 600 tapes sent to BBC Scotland in the 1980s by bands and singer-songwriters hoping for radio play.
+- Radio Scotland demo tapes: a collection of over 600 tapess sent to BBC Scotland in the 1980s by bands and singer-songwriters hoping for radio play.
 (Partially catalogued).

 - CaVa Studios Collection: unclaimed master-tapes donated by CaVa’s Glasgow studios when it downsized in 2005.
 (Partially catalogued).